Accessing PSC information (GIPA)

 How to access information held by the PSC

-There are three ways to access information from the PSC:
+There are three ways to access our information:

-The Commission publishes a large volume of material on this website.
+- Search this website.
+We publish a large volume of material on this website.
 This is called open access information.
-Find out more about the open access information available on our website
+Find out more about the open access information available on our website.

+- Formally apply for access.
 If the information you are searching for is not on this website and not otherwise routinely provided by the Commission on request, then you have a right to formally apply for access to specific information.
-Find out about how to formally apply for access to information.

 Information not publicly available